Severe Asthma ToolkitSevere Asthma Toolkit

 ASTHMA SEVERITY does not mean how bad the asthma symptoms are, but how much treatment is needed to keep asthma well-controlled.

-Mild asthma is asthma that can be well-controlled with a low-dose inhaled corticosteroid preventer.
+Mild asthma is asthma that can be well-controlled with a low-dose maintenance inhaler therapy.

 Severe asthma (also called ‘severe refractory asthma’) is asthma that remains uncontrolled (symptoms and/or flare-ups) despite treatable factors having been addressed and maximal inhaled therapy being taken, or, in a few patients, remains well-controlled only while high dose treatment is being taken.
 ‘Refractory’ means that the person’s asthma does not respond as well to treatment as it does for most people.
 For more information, see Diagnosis.

 For strategic reasons in developing countries, the World Health Organisation (WHO) defines an additional category called “untreated severe asthma”.
 This refers to people with severe symptoms resulting from undiagnosed asthma, or unavailability of treatments (Bousquet et al. 2010).
-When inhaled corticosteroids are made available, asthma morbidity is dramatically reduced (Cerci Neto et al. 2008).
+When inhaled corticosteroids are made available, asthma morbidity is dramatically reduced (GINA.
+2024, Cerci Neto et al. 2008).

-Most people with asthma experience mild to moderate symptoms, and most can respond well to standard preventer therapies (inhaled corticosteroids with or without long-acting beta2-agonists (LABAs)).
-However, some people continue to experience poor symptom control or flare-ups, despite being prescribed maximum doses of preventer medication.
+Most people with asthma experience mild to moderate symptoms, and most can respond well to standard maintenance inhaler therapy (inhaled corticosteroids with or without long-acting beta2-agonists (LABAs)).
+However, some people continue to experience poor symptom control or asthma attacks, despite being prescribed maximum doses of maintenance inhaler therapy medication.
 This is called ‘difficult-to-treat asthma’.
-For many of these patients, this is because of problems that can be treated, including not using their preventer inhaler correctly or not taking it regularly, or because they also have other conditions such as sinusitis or obesity (called ‘comorbidities’) that can make asthma symptoms worse.
+For many of these patients, this is because of problems that can be treated, including not using their maintenance inhaler therapy correctly or not taking it regularly, or because they also have other conditions such as sinusitis or obesity (called ‘comorbidities’) that can make asthma symptoms worse.
 Sometimes, it is because they don’t have asthma, but their respiratory symptoms are due to another condition such as cardiac disease or vocal cord dysfunction.

 Within the clinic, it can be difficult to differentiate between these patient subsets (particularly difficult-to-treat and treatment-refractory).
 It is important to recognise that differences exist, as symptoms may result from differing underlying causes, which in turn require different intervention approaches.
 For more information, see Diagnosis.